How to Reflect Your Style with the Latest Looks, Finishes and Features

 Take a shine to metallics

-If you’re all ready to ditch the builder-grade looking glass but aren’t sure about the commitment of a statement mirror, consider upping the ante on your bathroom design with a metal-framed mirror.
-There’s something especially crisp and modern about a polished nickel or brushed nickel frame in a marble bathroom, while a gold frame will instantly call up an air of old world elegance in a bathroom that is feeling too modern otherwise.
 The burnished brass Florin Mirror from Bliss Home & Design feels somehow right on trend and yet like a beloved antique.
 And if you go the hammered metal route, you’ll also be gaining a splash of texture—always welcome in a space as slick as a bathroom.
 (The Divinity Mirror in Brushed Nickel fits the bill with just the right touch of glimmer and textural interest, whereas a copper mirror will introduce an elemental flavor to the bath.)
-Alternately, wrought iron might best suit your industrial sensibility (see the Asana Mirror), while bamboo that’s been painted gold (see the Jasmine Square Bamboo Mirror from Pottery Barn) is straight from the Hollywood Regency era.
+Alternately, wrought iron might best suit your industrial sensibility (see the Asana Mirror).
+Meanwhile, bamboo that’s been painted gold (see the Jasmine Square Bamboo Mirror from Pottery Barn) is straight from the Hollywood Regency era.

 Go full circle